kkulesz/BDSPRO/README.md

 problems so far:
-- `QueryTranslator`s should be static? then we cannot have interfaces for them, but is that an issue?
+- `QueryTranslator`s should be static? then we cannot have interfaces for them, but is that an issue? -> abstract class?
 - Dataset interface? we should introduce it i think.
 Creating queries would be easier
 - should we load dataset in code or can we do it by hand if database has such functionality?
-Maybe let's start without and if we have time then we can  add it
+Maybe let's start without and if we have time then we can  add it -> do it later, its low priority.
+First let's focus on core of the project and then write it as well
 - maybe change `QueryTranslator` into `<language>Builder`, e.g. `SqlQueryTranslator`->`SqlBuilder` and make it also build `CREATE TABLE`, `INSERT INTO`, etc. statements.
-- I really think that `DBMeasurement` shouldn't implement `Database` interface.
-It will be only instance of such object and we can manage without this dependency
 - also - should `Database` get prepared queries/statements as a function argument?
 Like it should only connect to DB, insert data into '?' in given queries and execute so we measure only this.
 Query/statement formation should be outside it's functions

 Notes: